 This kind of standardization can be seen in all the good channels.
 Your video nuggets too should follow a standard pattern.
 This helps learners familiarize with the content and become friendly with it.

 Tell them what you told them

 Videos are famously distracting.
 They do not provide the kind of focus a book-reading can.
 Therefore, it is easy to get distracted in the colorful visuals and miss the point.
 To help with that, state the goal in the beginning and summarize in the end.
 Again, standardize this intro and summary so that learners will immediately recognize.
-Don’t get adventurous and use different style for each video.
+Don’t get adventurous and use different styles for each video.
 That would be adding to the distraction!

 Creating videos has now become commonplace for all of us.
 As learning professionals, it’s important to keep upgrading the way we think and add video strategy to our armory.
 This will make our learning interventions effective, engaging and contemporary for our learners.
 Of course, it would be a long time before someone can sing obituary to Video the way Queen sang for Radio.
 That wouldn’t happen anytime in the near future.
 So, let’s get on and go gaga over video, with due apologies to Queen!